Wednesday, 13 May 2020

 Maryhill were runners-up in the second ever Scottish Junior Cup final in 1887-88 when they went down 3-1 to Wishaw Thistle before lifting the trophy in 1899-00 when they defeated Rugby XI 3-2.
+The team went close to retaining the trophy but lost the 1900-01 final 2-0 to Burnbank Athletic, before suffering a similar fate the following season.

-However, Maryhill would go on to win the Junior Cup on a second occasion and again in 1939-40 when Morton Juniors were beaten 1-0 a couple of decades after the club produced Rangers and Scotland player Davie Meiklejohn through their youth set up.
+On that occasion, it was Glencairn who inflicted defeat with a 1-0 victory.
+However, Maryhill would go on to win the Junior Cup on a second occasion and again in 1939-40 when Morton Juniors were beaten 1-0, a couple of decades after the club produced Rangers and Scotland player Davie Meiklejohn through their youth set up.

-Future Celtic and Scotland legend Danny McGrain spent his youth career at Maryhill in the late 1960’s while club and country colleague Paul Wilson also had brief spell on loan at Lochburn Park around the same period.
+Future Celtic and Scotland legend Danny McGrain spent his youth career at Maryhill in the late 1960’s while club and country colleague Paul Wilson also had a brief spell on loan at Lochburn Park around the same period.

 Tommy Burns, who would later become a playing and managerial legend at Celtic Park and Kilmarnock, as well as making appearances for the national team, spent the 1973-74 season with Maryhill.

+‘The Hill’ won the Central League Premier Division in 1996-97 and 1997-98 under player-manager Neil Watt before lifting the prestigious West of Scotland Cup in 2001-01 and 2003-04.
 There was talk of a proposed move to a new ground in the future, as Maryhill won promotion as runners-up of the West of Scotland League Central District Second Division in the 2012-13 campaign.

 My visits

-Wednesday 27 January 2010
+Wednesday 27th January 2010

-After popping by at Firhill I took a bus up Maryhill Road to see what Lochburn Road had to offer?
+After popping by at Firhill, I took a bus up Maryhill Road to see what Lochburn Road had to offer.
 I was extremely impressed as I entered the open venue.

 The far side had a decent bank of covered terracing with an unusual roof.
 The near end had a few steps of open terracing, while the far end had a section of uncovered seating; the sort I'd expect to be erected for a special event.

-Once done with the impressive ground I took another bus to Maryhill station, from where I took a train to Partick before changing for a service to head to Dumbarton.
+Once done with the impressive ground, I took another bus to Maryhill station, from where I took a train to Partick before changing for a service to head to Dumbarton.

 Thursday 18th May 2017

-With a couple of days off work I was delighted to see that Partick Thistle were at home to Celtic to allow me to tick off another Scottish venue on my list.
-While in Glasgow I decided to also visit a few junior clubs.
+With a couple of days off work, I was delighted to see that Partick Thistle were at home to Celtic to allow me to tick off another Scottish venue on my list.
+While in Glasgow, I decided to also visit a few junior clubs.

 I was rather hoping that the Lochburn Park ground would be open to add to my photos.
-Unfortunately I had to make do with taking some from outside the ground before heading back to the city and enjoying pre match beers.
+Unfortunately, I had to make do with taking some from outside the ground before heading back to the city and enjoying pre-match beers.

 No comments: